 - Return blood to the heart

-- Become progressively smaller as they split and get further away from the heart (venules)
+- Become progressively smaller as they split and travel further away from the heart (venules)

-- Happens where two or more vessels merge to supply the same body region.
+- Occurs where two or more vessels merge to supply the same body region

 Diseases of the Heart

-Pericardial effusion is the accumulation of fluid in the pericardium.
+Pericardial effusion is defined as the accumulation of fluid in the pericardium.
 This condition can have a variety of causes:

-- A heart attack can cause extensive necrosis of the cardiac wall.
-This forms weak points that can rupture and cause hemorrhaging into the pericardium.
+- Myocardial ischemia can cause extensive necrosis of the cardiac wall leading to the formation of weak points that rupture and cause hemorrhage into the pericardium

 - Ruptured aneurysm of the aorta ascendens